View on GitHub

 An unbeliever with proper tools may interpret Scripture accurately.

-Without the Spirit’s help, people are more likely to misinterpret Scripture through both (a) working on the interpreter’s heart/humility, and (b) more directly guiding to correct understanding.
+Without the Spirit’s help, people are more likely to misinterpret Scripture.
+The Spirit helps through both (a) working on the interpreter’s heart/humility, and (b) more directly guiding to correct understanding.
 It is unclear which is more common or fundamental in Scripture interpretation.

 The Spirit’s help is required to translate intellectual understanding into personal transformation toward Christlikeness.